burzum/cakephp-file-storage/README.md

 Requirements
 ------------

- * PHP 5.4+
+ * PHP 5.6+
  * CakePHP 3.0
  * Gaufrette Library (included as composer dependency)

 Optional but required for image processing:

- * The [Imagine Image processing plugin](https://github.com/burzum/cakephp-imagine-plugin) if you want to process and storag images.
+ * The [Imagine Image processing plugin](https://github.com/burzum/cakephp-imagine-plugin) if you want to process and store images.

+You can still implement whatever file processing you want very easy.
+It's not tied to Imagine.

 Documentation
 -------------